-- The launch of the Employee Share Plan with over 95% of employees participating in the inaugural offer. - Building the capability of our leaders through the introduction of a 3-day Frontline Leadership Program for over 200 Centre Managers and Operational Leaders. - Growing our Apprentice program to ensure a sustainable skilled workforce for the benefit of the AMA Group and the broader industry.
-The Group has over 300 apprentices currently with another 300 to be hired in FY23. - Ongoing skill development for qualified tradespeople through partnerships with I-CAR and key suppliers. - Introducing flexible working through compressed working weeks and early finish times. - Enhancing how we communicate to team members via a range of leader-led forums and our Quarterly Magazine. - Supporting the well-being of our workforce through our Employee Assistance Program which provides valuable support to team members and their families.
-This was particularly important through extensive lockdown periods.
+- Continuation of building the capability of our leaders through the introduction of a 3-day Frontline Leadership Program for over 60 Centre Managers and Operational Leaders. - Growing our Apprentice program to ensure a sustainable skilled workforce for the benefit of the AMA Group and the broader industry.
+The Group has over 350 apprentices. - Ongoing skill development for qualified tradespeople through partnerships with I-CAR and key suppliers. - Introducing flexible working through compressed working weeks and early finish times. - Enhancing how we communicate to team members via a range of leader-led forums and our Quarterly Magazine. - Supporting the well-being of our workforce through our Employee Assistance Program which provides valuable support to team members and their families. - Mental Health First Aid training for the HR team to further support employee wellbeing.